Keerthisaraa/Keerthisaraa/README.md

 # Hi there 👋
 ## I'm currently,
+-  Working as a Software Engineer II @ Spiers New Technologies
-- 📕 doing my Masters in Computer Science @University of Oklahoma
+- 📕 Masters in Computer Science @University of Oklahoma
 - 🔭 working on improving my coding skills across languages
 - 🌱 in the process of learning Full stack development